Blendify/blender-manual/blender_docs/manual/animation/markers.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Action Editor
+   | Mode:     Action Editor and Shape Keys Editor
    | Menu:     :menuselection:`Marker --> Show Pose Markers`

-Only Pose markers are shown and editable in Action editor by enabling the :menuselection:`Marker --> Show Pose Markers` checkbox.
+Only Pose markers are shown and editable in Action editor or Shape Keys editor by enabling the :menuselection:`Marker --> Show Pose Markers` checkbox.